SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 ## Exercise 5.5 - Add the Formatter in your View

-You're almost at the finish.
+You're almost done.
 The last piece is adding the newly created formatter function to the binding of your icon.

 1. Open `SensorManager/webapp/view/Sensors.view.xml`.

-2. Add the `color` property to the `sap.ui.core.Icon` definition, bind the `color` property to path `sensors>temperature/value` and assign the formatter function to the binding.
+2. Add the `color` property to the `sap.ui.core.Icon` definition, bind the `color` property to the path `sensors>temperature/value`, and assign the formatter function to the binding.

 ***SensorManager/webapp/view/Sensors.view.xml***